NodeBB/nodebb-english/installing/os/ubuntu.rst

     $ npm install --production

-Start the NodeBB Web Installer, and continue setup at http://127.0.0.1:4567.
+Start the NodeBB Web Installer, and continue setup at http://127.0.0.1:4567, and select "MongoDB" as your database type.

 .. code:: bash